A few years ago, I faced the decision to find a traditional 9-5 job or lean into my side hustle and learn how to become a freelance writer full-time.

 Writing is one thing, but you’ll need to build your skill set and hone your craft to stand out.
 Here are a few things to research if you want to learn how to become a freelance writer:

-- Proofreading- Not all writers have excellent grammar and punctuation skills, but these skills are essential when pitching clients.
-Caitlyn Pyle of Proofread Anywhere has a great course that teaches how to catch those errors.
+- Proofreading: Not all writers have excellent grammar and punctuation skills, but these skills are essential when pitching clients.
+The FREE Well-Paid Proofreader seminar gives you a step-by-step outline to becoming a proofreader.

 You don’t need to learn all of these things before you start your career, but you should be thinking about them as you go.

 Most people who learn how to become freelance writers start small.
 They’re not getting regular writing gigs for big-name blogs or magazines, they’re starting with small one-off gigs.
-Content mills and online job platforms like Freelancer or Upwork are a good place to look for those jobs.
+Content mills and online job platforms like Freelancer, Fiverr, and Upwork are a good place to look for those jobs.

 These jobs don’t pay as well (you might make between $0.01-$0.10 per word), but many writers build their income and portfolios this way.

 And if building your portfolio is showing the kind of work you can do, one of the best ways to do this is to start a blog.
 Starting a blog can do a lot for your business, like: